bamos/bamos.github.io/_posts/2013-08-04-archiving-email-conversations.md

 Hopefully from here you won't have much trouble.
 Let me know if you do!

-Run `mbox-convos.py` on your file to create a PDF.
+Run `mbox-convos.py` on your mbox file to create a PDF.
 If you want to decrypt PGP messages, just add `--gpgDir ~/.gnupg`.

 {% highlight bash %}
-./mbox-convos.py --emails friend@gmail.com \
+./mbox-convos.py --emails friend@gmail.com --mboxFile ~/.getmail/gmail-backup.mbox
-  --mboxFile ~/.getmail/gmail-backup.mbox
 {% endhighlight %}